AppliedAcousticsChalmers/ReTiSAR/README.md

 * __v2020.9.10__
   * Enforcement of `Black >= 20.8b1` code style
 * __v2020.8.20__
-  * Extension of `JackPlayer` to make auto play behaviour configurable (via `config` parameter or command line argument)
+  * Extension of `JackPlayer` to make auto-play behaviour configurable (via `config` parameter or command line argument)
 * __v2020.8.13__
   * Update of OSC Remote Demo to reset (after not receiving data) and clip displayed RMS values
   * Improvement of FFTW wisdom verification to be more error proof